By Meghan Chua

 When she applied for the camp, Blackburn Cohen wasn’t close to being finished with data analysis for her thesis, which focuses on the forced displacement of academics worldwide due to the political or ideological nature of their intellectual work.
 Being accepted to the camp prompted her to prepare her data.
 During camp, she was able to write almost an entire analytical chapter.

-A partnership between the Writing Center and the UW–Madison Graduate School, along with funding from the Mellon Foundation and the State of Wisconsin, make the camps possible.
+A partnership between the Writing Center and the UW–Madison Graduate School makes the camps possible.

 She added that participants benefit from the peer support offered by other dissertators in the camp and from individual consultations with Writing Center instructors about their writing.